folio-org/folio-ansible/doc/index.md

 ### Viewing the Okapi log

 Okapi is deployed as a Docker container.
-So view its logs as for other [module logs](#viewing-backend-module-logs).
+To view its log, use `docker logs okapi`.

 ### Viewing backend module logs